futurewei-cloud/merak/deployments/env_setup/kube-cluster/README.md

 ## Install Linkerd:
 ___

-To install Linkerd, can following the link or commands below:
+To install Linkerd, can follow the link or commands below:

 https://linkerd.io/2.12/getting-started/